Overview

 - Custom Filter

 - An And/Or toggle switch is provided between the Default and Custom filters.
-You may use the 'AND' option if you wish to apply both filters simultaneously, and select the 'OR' option if you prefer to apply either filter individually.
+You may use the 'AND' option to apply both filters simultaneously, and the 'OR' option to apply either filter individually.

 - Refer to the "Configure and Modify Filter" article for more information on using filters.